salopst/koine/koine-and-the-new-testament.md

 **homonyms** same pronunciation, different orthography. `beet` vs `beat` **Phonemic** refers to the sounds of a language that make a distinction in meaning.

+**ablaut** is regular changing (usually vowel length or quality) within a word.
+E.g. Sing, sang, sung.
+Consider also the sounds of 'photograph' and 'photography'.

 - `Stop` and `top` pronounced differently.
 These differences do not have phonemic meaning in English.
 They are **etic** (different sounds no semantic meaning) NOT **emic** (different sounds have semantic meaning).
 - /tʰ/ in `top`
 - /t/ in `stop`